Demontager/Hackintosh-i9900k-MSI-Z390-AC-GAMING-EDGE/README.md

 - Above 4G memory/Crypto Currency mining [Enabled]

 Very importan note: Motherboard BIOS has no CFG settings and they are locked by default, this won't allow MacOS to boot at very early stage.
-To unlock enable these options edit config.plist and set Kernel -> AppleCpuPmCfgLock YES and AppleXcpCfgLock YES
+To unlock enable these options: edit config.plist and set Kernel -> AppleCpuPmCfgLock YES and AppleXcpCfgLock YES

 Note: USBPorts.kext should be configured on target system to fit desired USB ports map.
 See: Making own USB port map guides below.